Table of Contents

 There are many factors to consider when looking at the frequency of your lab draws.
 Your health insurance may have restrictions or your doctor may have restrictions.

-If you have late-stage kidney disease (stage 4-5), you may get lab draws done monthly or even every other week.
+If you have late-stage kidney disease (stage 4-5), you may get lab draws done every 3 months, monthly or even every other week.

 Remember: it’s not just about checking the numbers.
 It’s also about doing something in between your results to see better numbers.